Quick Start

 - Network bandwidth >= 10Mbps

-- Open port
+- Open

 8088

-(the system defaults to using port8088
+port (the system defaults to using8088

 Detailed System Requirements

-2. Installation and Deployment
+2. Installation Deployment

 Downloading and Installing Packages

-For Linux, macOS, and other systems, it is recommended to use the official shell command provided to download the installation package.
+For Linux, macOS systems, we recommend using the official shell command provided to download the installation package.
 The script will automatically select the x86_64

 or aarch64